mastermarkus/lovelyecs/README.md

 end

 local world = ecs.newWorld()
---we can pass prefab directly to ecs.newEntity as second argument or add it later local player = ecs.newEntity(world, "player_prefab")
+local player = ecs.newEntity(world, "player_prefab")

 --this would be your update/render or some other loop or event